 There are several applications for battery energy storage from grid scale applications to commercial applications, remote community applications and microgrids.
-Several large projects are now being trialled across Australia each looking at storage as a solution in solving the energy issues experienced by various industries.
+Several large projects are now active across Australia – each proving that storage is a solution in solving the energy issues experienced by various industries.
 Batteries can provide power services and quick response times.
-There are different chemistries suited to different applications, with most of the attention focused on lithiumion, the type used in Tesla batteries.
+There are different chemistries suited to different applications, with most of the attention focused on lithium-ion, the type used in Tesla batteries.
 However, other types of batteries are better suited to some niche applications (the aforementioned Avocado Farm uses saltwater batteries, see picture).

 The potential for remote and regional areas of Australia to utilise off-grid solar and storage is now being considered for several remote communities.
 This also reduces the reliance on traditional diesel generators.